A joint project of the UT-Austin Population Research Center and Economics Department.

 Open Positions

-We are now hiring for fall 2022.
-We are hiring for three roles to join our team.
+We will be hiring for fall 2023, conditional on successful grant funding.
 We are recruiting researchers across disciplines with expertise in economics, demography, and social evaluation.
-We will strive to recruit a diverse and inclusive team and plan to offer competitive salaries and benefits to attract outstanding scholars.
+We strive to recruit a diverse and inclusive team and offer competitive salaries and benefits to attract outstanding scholars.

 Research Scientist